 75th anniversary of the European Convention on Human Rights in the spotlight

-14 March 2025
+21 March 2025

 Debate

-Lord Alton of Liverpool (Crossbench), chair of Parliament's joint committee on Human Rights, will put forward the debate.
+Lord Alton of Liverpool (Crossbench), chair of Parliament's joint committee on Human Rights, put forward the debate.

-This is a general debate.
+This was a general debate.
 During debates, members put their experience to good use to discuss current issues and draw the government's attention to concerns.

 Members speaking